Ancient Vessels

 The most famous Baltimore Clipper

-The Schooner Vigilant was a Baltimore Clipper that served as a privateer as well as a US naval Schooner.
+The Vigilant was a Baltimore Clipper that served as a privateer as well as a US naval Schooner.

 Baltimore clippers were first built as fast sailing vessels for trade around the coastlines of the United States and the Caribbean Islands.
 Their hull-lines tended to be very sharp, with a "V"-shaped cross-section below the waterline and strongly raked stem.
 The famous yacht America was conceptually conceived from the Baltimore clipper.
 Many Baltimore clippers went to Australia during the Australian gold rush.